BUFFALO RUN ADVENTURES |Antelope Island Buffalo Run

 Fifth, make sure you check in at every aid station so we know where to start looking if you don’t show at the next aid station.

 Sixth, and we shouldn’t have to say this, but be very nice to the volunteers and park employees, they’ve given up their day of cleaning house, shopping, yard work, to be out here catering to your needs and listening to your whining, thank them profusely.
 The point of these rules is that Antelope Island State Park has been more than enthusiastic about us having the race.
 We want to keep it that way so we can do it again.
 We also plan on having course marshals from the Trail Patrol out to help with any problems etc.

 Race Check In

-100 mile runners — Pre-race check in will be Thursday at the Wasatch Running Center Store in Centerville from 10am to 7pm.
-Or at the main gate parking lot just before the causeway to the island on Friday morning from 8am to 11:30am.
+100 mile runners — Your pre-race check in will be at the main gate parking lot just before the causeway to the island on Friday morning, March 23, from 7am to 11:30am.
 DO NOT go to Wasatch Running Center on Friday to check in.

 Wasatch Running Center address is:

 Centerville, UT 84014

 Take the Parrish Lane exit and go east.
 Turn right at the first light and the store will be in the strip mall on your left.
 While you’re there, be sure to pick up any last minute running items.